Correction: Shooting-Synagogue-Victims story

 Associated Press

-PITTSBURGH (AP) — They were professors and accountants, dentists and beloved doctors serving their local community.
+All 11 shared a dedication to the Tree of Life synagogue, where they were killed Saturday in a shooting rampage.

-A day after the shooting at a Pittsburgh synagogue that left 11 dead, officials released the names of the victims.
-The oldest of them was 97.
-The youngest was 54.
-They included a pair of brothers and a husband and wife.
+And they were "all very gentle, caring, compassionate, good people," said Brian Schreiber, the president of the Jewish Community Center of Greater Pittsburgh and a member of Tree of Life.

-Said Stephen Cohen, co-president of New Light Congregation: "The loss is incalculable."
+Said Stephen Cohen, co-president of one of the congregations that meet there: "The loss is incalculable."

 CECIL AND DAVID ROSENTHAL: 'SWEET, GENTLE, CARING MEN'